CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 **Question 50** ***— Decrypt the wireless PCAP with the WPA key.
 How many HTTP packets?***

   + Answer — Once the PCAP file was decrypted, a total of **18** HTTP packets were found.
-    - I have broken down the steps for this below:
+    - The steps for this are broken down below:

 ***Decryption Process***